soph1e-mart1n/startup/README.md

 - **existing user** - Stores the coins under the same user if the user already exists.
 - **Use MongoDB to store credentials** - Stores both user and their coins.
 - **Restricts functionality** - You cannot save coins until you have logged in.

+## WebSocket deliverable

+For this deliverable I used webSocket to display messages of user updates to their Girly in realtime.

+- **Backend listens for WebSocket connection** - done!
+- **Frontend makes WebSocket connection** - done!
+- **Data sent over WebSocket connection** - done!
+- **WebSocket data displayed** - All user updates displayed in realtime.